bingeli1212/nitrile-preview/doc/DOC-contex.md

   entries centered horizontally on the page, and use "\blank[2cm]" to move down vertically by adding extra vertical spaces between paragraph.

+- The symbol names, defined in "char-def.lua", such as "onethird" does not word reliably.
+It seems to work in one release but would stop to work in the subsequent release.

 # The \bTABLE problem